-Online florist school curriculum
+Online florist class curriculum

 There's more to flower arranging than meets the eye.
 When you enroll in our florist school online, you'll combine design skills with business knowledge, gaining the skill set to succeed as a professional florist.

 The goals and values of Ashworth College; time management; creating a realistic weekly and monthly study schedule; the nature and purpose of assessments; how to study effectively to prepare for and take an online examination; developing the skill sets necessary for success in the twenty-first century.

 Evaluating your business idea; setting yourself apart from the competition; market testing; investment funding and donation funding; qualities of an entrepreneur; crowdfunding and angel investors.